ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

   List of configuration file settings that can be used to set this option.
   Each entry includes a ``section`` field for the configuration file section and a ``key`` field for the configuration key.
 Both should be in lowercase and should be prefixed with the collection name.
   Multiple configuration settings can be listed for the same option.
+  The last configuration setting in the list takes precedence if multiple are set.
   This allows plugins to be configured via ansible.cfg.